wehb12/compsci/programming for games/Coursework 1/README.txt

     1.1.4 [ ] New way of generating seed.
     1.1.5 [ ] IF LAST = Z GOTO... followed by IF LAST = Z GOTO... is silly, stop this from happening 1.2 [x] Make it object oriented
-    1.2.1 [x] Remove the vector<vector<char>> part and just use a 1D array that stores current line's flags.
-  1.3 [x] Add in ITERATIONS and MYSCORE variables - change when flags [8] and [9] trigger when you do this 1.4 [ ] When a variable has been printed, it should no longer be an option to print again (ie. the values of tempNum that chose it should be reassigned)
+    1.2.1 [x] Remove the vector<vector<char>> part and just use a 1D array that stores current line's flags 1.3 [x] Add in ITERATIONS and MYSCORE variables - change when flags [8] and [9] trigger when you do this 1.4 [ ] When a variable has been printed, it should no longer be an option to print again (ie. the values of tempNum that chose it should be reassigned)
 2. [x] Read in strategies - store words from file as a 2D matrix of strings?
-3. [ ] Use a BST to see which lines have been read to avoid an infinite loop
+3. [ ] Use a BST to see which lines have been read to avoid an infinite loop 3.1 [ ] Combine points 3 & 4 - use a BST to find duplicate strategies faster - How are they ordered ??
+Number of lines/ features ??
+  3.2 [ ] Template BST class to allow storage of comparables - line numbers and strategies
 4. [ ] Discard duplicate strategies, using overloading of == operator